CiscoDevNet/terraform-provider-intersight/website/docs/d/firmware_driver_distributable.html.markdown

 ---
+subcategory: "firmware"
 layout: "intersight"
 page_title: "Intersight: intersight_firmware_driver_distributable"
-sidebar_current: "docs-intersight-data-source-firmware-driver-distributable"
 description: |-
   A device driver image distributed by Cisco.
 ---

-# Data Source: intersight_firmware._driver_distributable
+# Data Source: intersight_firmware_driver_distributable
 A device driver image distributed by Cisco.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bundle_type`:(string) The bundle type of the image, as published on cisco.com.
 * `category`:(string) The device type on which the driver is installable.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `description`:(string) User provided description about the file.
 Cisco provided description for image inventoried from a Cisco repository.
 * `directory`:(string) Indicates in which directory path this driver will be added.
 * `download_count`:(int) The number of times this file has been downloaded from the local repository.
 It is used by the repository monitoring process to determine the files that are to be evicted from the cache.